rcifw/rcifw.github.io/docs/index.md

 exclude: true
 ---

 The **Research Computing and Informatics Facility** (**RCIF**) provides access to high-performance computing (HPC) resources, high-capacity and high-throughput storage, access to open and proprietary human imaging datasets, and the expertise necessary to tackle any computationally intensive human imaging project, including AI/ML applications.
-See [hardware](system-info/hpc-hardware.md) and [software](software/software.md) for more information.
+See [hardware](system-info/hpc-hardware.md) and [software](software/software.md) for more information, and check out our [training and support](getting-started/training-and-support.md) page for how to get one-on-one or community support to kickstart your research with the RCIF.

 **Writing a grant?** Check out this sample [facilities document](system-info/facilities-doc.md).